PharmEasy Blog

 In most cases, one might not experience any symptoms of dengue fever.
 However, high fever is the most common symptom of dengue.
 Other possible symptoms of dengue include:

 One might start experiencing the symptoms only four to ten days after the mosquito bite, which may last for three to seven days.
+Although recovery may take longer in some individuals.

 Home Remedies for Dengue